data4knowledge/usdm_m11_resources/README.md

 ## Presentations on Behalf of CDISC

 A series of presentations going back over the last few years from a number of different conferneces.
 These presentations were presented on behalf of CDISC.
 Link is to the [whole directory](https://github.com/data4knowledge/usdm_m11_resources/tree/main/documents/presentations/cdisc).
 File names contain the date, the conference and presenter.

+## 2024 "DDF in Action" Day

+The DDF in Action day was held in October 2024 in Copenhagen and New Jersey.
+It was day for sponsors, vendors and others to share eperiences and information about DDF and to see, well, DDF in action!
+Couple of items from the day:

+- The use cases infrographic, [Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png) and associated [LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7255527712906199042/) (repeated from above).
+- [Official TransCelerate][https://transcelerate.github.io/ddf-home/documents/DDF%20in%20Action%20Day%20Readout.pdf] readout from the day.

 ## PRISM